giraycakr/discretemath/lectures/10relations.md

 ### Hasse Diagram
- A digraph of a binary relation on a set can be simplified if the relation is a \alert{partial order}.
+ A digraph of a binary relation on a set can be simplified if the relation is a *partial order**.

-A Hasse diagram is\textbf{ a graph for a poset} such that
+A Hasse diagram is  **a graph for a poset** such that

 - it does not have any loops
 - all edges in the diagram points upward (initial vertex is below the terminal vertex for each edge)